 The Bureau serves as a member agency of the Elder Justice Coordinating Council.
 The Council was established by the Elder Justice Act of 2009 to coordinate activities related to elder abuse, neglect, and exploitation across relevant federal, state, local, and private agencies and entities.
 The Council is chaired by the Secretary of Health and Human Services (HHS).
-The Bureau is one of 11 member agencies, in addition to HHS, that HHS has identified for membership based on administering programs related to abuse, neglect, or financial exploitation of older Americans.
-The Bureau, through its Office for Older Americans, is coordinating and building cooperative plans with its Council partners to address mistreatment of elders.
-Older Americans' staff members serve on the Elder Justice Interagency Working Group that staffs the Council.
-The Working Group has developed recommendations and proposed action steps for the Council based on white papers that were submitted by expert witnesses at the Council's inaugural meeting in October 2012.
 The Council continues to meet twice a year with active participation of the CFPB.